York-SDCNLab/IILFM/README.md

 ## Requirements
 * Ubuntu 20.04 <br>
-Other versions of the Ubuntu system could work if the following libraries are installed correctly.
-However, it might not be that easy to install some of the libraries if the version is before 20.04.<br>
+Other versions of the Ubuntu system could work if the following libraries are installed correctly.<br>
 * ROS Noetic <br>
 [Ubuntu install of ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu)<br>
+Lower ROS versions could work.
+Yet you might have to deal with the conflicts of OpenCV4 and OpenCV3...
 * PCL <br>
 ``sudo apt update``<br>
 ``sudo apt install libpcl-dev``<br>